 In Pregnancy, melasma goes away and clears off by the end of the gestation period and birth of the baby.
-It requires to be treated cosmetically as there are not even any physical symptoms like pain and itching associated with.

 Melasma is a side-effect of hormonal medications.
 Women who take oral contraceptives or hormone replacement therapy often see the patches fade once they stop taking the medications.
-This is because the imbalance in hormone is restored.
+This is because the imbalance in hormones is restored.

 A few other ways by which the patches or pigmentation can fade off are:

 Hydroquinone is a topical cream that reduces and almost removes the pigmentation from the skin.
 It inhibits the chemical processes that cause or direct the production of melanin, the pigment responsible for making the skin dark.

 Tretinoin is a type of vitamin A that stimulates peeling off dead skin and promotes new skin formation.
 This causes the patches to fade gradually, and the skin becomes clear once all the patches are shed.